Initium Media: Application development

 Initium Media has an in-house data journalist team.
 One of its works is the Legco matrix project, through which they analyze over 200,000 voting records of Hong Kong legislative council and visualize the recent movement and voting trends of lawmakers.
 It also dedicated a project in anticipation of the 2016 LegCo election.

 Awards and recognition

-Initium Medium won numerous recognitions at the SOPA Awards 2020.
+Initium Medium won recognitions at the SOPA Awards 2020.